theIvanR/lmstudio-unlocked-backend/README.md

 - Performance expectations:
 - AVX1 CPU builds will be slower than AVX2/AVX512 builds but are usable for smaller models and experiments.
 - Vulkan backend performance depends heavily on your GPU and driver — older Vulkan-capable GPUs can still be effective for smaller models.
+- If you are experiencing issues like 18446744072635812000 and other random model crashes on kepler gpus, set the batch evaluation size lower to say 384.
+This is a known issue in vulkan which as of September 2025 has not been patched by devs.

 ---